-Novocure has appointed a Chief Compliance Officer (“CCO”), who is charged with overseeing the CCP.
-The CCO has direct access to the CEO.
-The CCO is charged with developing the standards of conduct issued as part of the CCP, directing auditing and monitoring activities, as appropriate, and implementing corrective measures, as necessary.
+Novocure has appointed a Chief Compliance Officer (“CCO”), who is charged with overseeing the CCP and team of compliance professionals.
+The CCO reports to and has direct access to the CEO.
+The CCO is charged with developing and enforcing the standards of conduct issued as part of the CCP, implementing a compliance training program, directing and conducting auditing and monitoring activities, investigating allegations of misconduct, and implementing corrective measures, as necessary.

 Comprehensive Compliance Plan

 The goal of Novocure’s CCP is to prevent, detect, and correct practices or incidents that do not comply with the law or with Novocure’s policies.
-The United States Office of Inspector General’s (“OIG”) voluntary Guidance for Pharmaceutical Manufacturers (the “OIG Guidance”) has been reviewed and serves as the basis of Novocure’s CCP on an ongoing basis.
+The United States Office of Inspector General’s (“OIG”) voluntary Guidance for Pharmaceutical Manufacturers (the “OIG Guidance”) and other related laws and regulation serve as the basis of Novocure’s CCP on an ongoing basis.
 In accordance with the voluntary standards established by the OIG Guidance and as explicitly recognized in the OIG Guidance, Novocure’s CCP has been tailored to fit the size of the Company and the unique environment of the Company’s business as a medical device manufacturer.
 The CCP is designed to address areas of potential problems or high risk, as determined by the CCO.

-Novocure has created a corporate Code of Conduct.
+Novocure has created a corporate Code of Conduct that all employees have read, acknowledged understanding, and certified to.
 The Code of Conduct has been adopted by Novocure’s Board of Directors and applies to all Novocure employees, including officers and directors.
-Novocure’s Code of Conduct has incorporated the Advanced Medical Technologies Code of Ethics on Interactions with Healthcare Professionals (the “AdvaMed Code”).
-Novocure and its CCO have developed and implemented written policies based on the OIG Guidance, as appropriate.
-All of Novocure’s personnel are expected to comply with the Code of Conduct, the AdvaMed Code, and all compliance policies, as applicable to their specific activities.
+Novocure’s Code of Conduct has incorporated the Advanced Medical Technologies Code of Ethics on Interactions with Healthcare Professionals (the “AdvaMed Code”) as well as the MedTech Europe Code of Ethical Business Practice.
+Novocure and its CCO have developed and implemented written policies based on relevant laws, regulations and the OIG Guidance, as appropriate.
+All of Novocure’s personnel are expected to comply with the Code of Conduct, local codes, and all compliance policies, as applicable to their specific activities.

 Novocure is committed to developing and providing effective compliance training for all of its employees, not only on the elements of the CCP, but also on the pertinent federal and state standards.
 Novocure will periodically conduct internal auditing and monitoring to evaluate compliance with company policies.